gvvaughan/specl/README.md

 though, you can just insert `not_` right in the matcher method name.
-[Specl][] will still call the matcher according to the root name (see [Matchers](#specl-matchers)), but inverts the result of the comparison berfore reporting a pass or fail:
+[Specl][] will still call the matcher according to the root name (see [Matchers](#specl-matchers)), but inverts the result of the comparison before reporting a pass or fail:

     expect ({}).should_not_be ({})
     expect (tostring (hex)).should_not_contain ("[g-zG-Z]")